playcanvas/blog/blog/2024-05-22-a-faster-supersplat-with-pwa-support.md

 import ReactPlayer from 'react-player'

-Today, we are announcing the v0.17.0 release of [SuperSplat](https://playcanvas.com/supersplat/editor), the open source tool for editing and optimizing 3D Gaussian Splats.
+Today, we are announcing the latest release of [SuperSplat](https://playcanvas.com/supersplat/editor), the open source tool for editing and optimizing 3D Gaussian Splats.

 ![SuperSplat PWA](/img/supersplat-pwa-sculpture.png)